Mohamed-Ismail-Salah/OOP_Dart_project/README.md

 - Users can browse and search for products within these categories.
 - Product details include a name, description, price, and availability.

-### Shopping Cart
-- Users can add products to their shopping cart.
-- The cart allows users to review their selected items before making a purchase.

 ### Orders
 - Users can create orders, which represent the products they wish to purchase.
 - Orders contain information about the selected products and their quantities.
 - Users can view and manage their orders.

-### Cancel Orders
-- Users have the option to cancel an order before finalizing the purchase.

 ### User Profiles
 - Users can view and edit their profiles, including personal information and order history.